XushanLu/VSCode_tutorial/README.md

 If you are still working with SVN, then there is an extension named [SVN](https://marketplace.visualstudio.com/items?itemName=johnstoncode.svn-scm) and you can use it to track changes in the SVN repository.

 If you are just starting to use version control, I recommend using Git.

+## Remote development with VSCode

+This is probably one of the most important reasonse why I switched from Emacs to VSCode.
+It's just much smoother to develop remotely with VSCode compared with Emacs.
+You don't really feel much difference between local and remote developments anymore.
+You can remotely develop your code on another machine via SSH or develop using the Windows side VSCode on your [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).

+Please refer to the [official documentation](https://code.visualstudio.com/docs/remote/remote-overview) to learn how remote development works.